j-koziel/guess-my-number-remake/README.md

 # guess-my-number

-Re-make of guess-my-number project from javascript course
+Re-make of guess-my-number project from Jonas Schmedtmann's JavaScript course